zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-forProgramManagers.md

 <a name="portal-extensions-for-program-managers-development-phases-global-availability"></a>
 ### Global Availability

 When an extension passes all exit criteria for the public preview state, it can be promoted to the Global Availability state.
 In order to move the extension to GA, the preview tag in the `extension.pdl` file is removed.
+This will remove the preview tag from the display.

 <a name="portal-extensions-for-program-managers-managing-development"></a>
 ## Managing Development